-Assistant Professor of Biology and Biological Engineering; Investigator, Heritage Medical Research Institute; Director, Center for Molecular and Cellular Neuroscience
+Professor of Neuroscience and Biological Engineering, Investigator, Heritage Medical Research Institute; Director, Center for Molecular and Cellular Neuroscience

 Degrees and Appointments

 B.S., California Institute of Technology, 2005; Ph.D., Stanford University, 2010.
 Visiting Associate, Caltech, 2012; Assistant Professor, 2012-18; Professor, 2018-; HMRI Investigator, 2015-; Director, 2017-.